grant0315/andys-watch-mockup/README.md

-# Mockup Watch e-commerce website
+# Mockup Watch :watch: e-commerce website
 [Product page](https://andyswatchs.netlify.app/)
 ## Purpose
 This project was made as a demonstration of my abilities as a developer, and as a example of a simple an elegent business webpage.